berzak/celer/README.md

-# CELER: A 365 Participants Corpus of Eye Movements in L1 and L2 English Reading
+# CELER: A 365-Participant Corpus of Eye Movements in L1 and L2 English Reading

 Eye movement recordings of 69 native English speakers and 296 English learners reading Wall Street Journal (WSJ) newswire sentences.
 Each participant reads 156 sentences: 78 sentences shared across participants and 78 unique to each participant.